dpak11/tokeniser/README.md

 ````

-4) Read a Signed Token from Authorisation Header:
+4) **Read a Signed Token from Authorisation Header:**

-If you choose to transmit signed token through the Header, you MUST include the `request` parameter.
+If you choose to transmit signed token via Header, you MUST include the `request` parameter.
 (`tokenKey` parameter is not required in this case)